nodech/gpg-setup/readme.md

 meaning you publicly announce that you have verified this key and can be trusted OR you can only sign this key locally, so gpg knows how to treat it but you don't want others to depend on your signature.

+When making a key signature, you can specify certification level.
+By default `0` will be used.
+You can set default-cert-level or use `--ask-cert-level`.

+You can also set expiration time for you key signature.
+Use default-cert-expire or use `--ask-cert-expire`.

+You could also add Policy URL and notation to add additional information about your certificate. e.g. If you want to provide policy used when signing key.
+(Check `--cert-policy-url`)

 ### Key servers
 > Don't trust, verify